 SAON shall develop a short and concise engagement strategy to ensure long term support and engagement for Arctic Observations.
 The strategy will address:

-A short list of key rationales for why long term – sustained – observation is needed (including examples of sectors where this work pretty well – remote sensing, meteorology – and where the upside is obvious ..)
+A short list of key rationales for why long term – sustained – observation is needed (including examples of successful sectors, e.g. – remote sensing, meteorology – and where the advantages are obvious, such as community-based monitoring.)

 A set of arguments why existing observation system benefits from cooperation, infrastructure and data sharing (eg quality of data, necessity of circumpolar coverage, cost saving etc.)